I get a lot of questions--here are some of the most common ones.

 Can I have a free consultation?

 In some cases, yes.
-I do have to limit my free consultations to potential clients seeking whole website projects (including portfolio sites), ongoing or substantive consulting services or those who inquire about teaching possibilities, so I can provide the best possible service to my existing clients.
+We do have to limit my free consultations to potential clients seeking whole website projects, ongoing or substantive consulting services or those who inquire about teaching possibilities, so we can provide the best possible service to my existing clients.

 Can I take you out for coffee/lunch and pick your brain?